Antonina Żabińska: Life under Nazi Occupation

+During the German air assault on Warsaw in September 1939, many animal enclosures had been emptied and the zoo specimens taken elsewhere.
+The Żabińskis decided to utilize the clean pens, cages, and stalls as the hiding places for fleeing Jews.
+Over the course of three years, hundreds of Jews found temporary shelter in these abandoned cages on the eastern bank of the Vistula River until finding refuge elsewhere.
+In addition, close to a dozen Jews were sheltered in the Żabiński's two-story private home on the zoo's grounds.
+In this dangerous undertaking they were helped by their young son, Ryszard, who nourished and looked after the needs of the many distraught Jews in their care.
+At first, Jan paid from his own funds to subsidize the maintenance costs; then money was received through Żegota: Council to Aid Jews.

+Post war life

 After the war, Żabińska's children's books, "Rysice" (Lynxes, 1948) and "Borsunio" (Badger, 1964) were published.
 In 1968 she released a diary, Ludzie i zwierzęta (People and Animals), with recollections of her activities during the World War II occupation.
 1970 saw her last book, Nasz dom w zoo (Our House in the Zoo), about the Warsaw Zoo.

 She was buried at the historic Powązki Cemetery in Warsaw.

+Legacy

+For their support of Jews during World War II Antonina and her husband received the Righteous Among the Nations award in 1965.
+On October 30, 1968 a tree planting ceremony was held at Yad Vashem honoring them.

 In 2007 Diane Ackerman made Antonina and Jan the main characters of her book The Zookeeper's Wife, based on the diary, Ludzie i zwierzęta (People and Animals).
-In 2017 a feature-film adaptation of Ackerman's book was released, starring Jessica Chastain as Antonina Żabińska.

 In 2008 Antonina Żabińska was posthumously honored with the Commander's Cross of the Order of Polonia Restituta.

+A war drama about the Żabiński couple based on the book by Ackerman, The Zookeeper's Wife, was filmed in 2015 and released on March 31, 2017, with American actress Jessica Chastain portraying Antonina and Belgian actor Johan Heldenbergh cast as Jan.